 - After all, the children in your class are your family for the year!

 - Take a nice chocolate cake and celebrate it in your classroom!

 Entertain the young folks:

 *One, two, three, four... get on the dance floor!

-- If there is anything children love their teachers to do above the list of other things would be to watch their teachers dance!
-Yes they do!
+- If there is anything children love their teachers to do on the list of other things would be to watch their teachers dance!
+Yes, they do!